cositools/nuclearizer/CodingConventions.md

        cout<<"Error: "<<e.what()<<endl;
      }
      ```
+   - The class MExceptions has a wide range of useful exceptions
+   -

 ### 10. **Avoid Global Variables**
    - Global variables make your code harder to debug and test.
 Use local variables or pass parameters to functions instead.